tlavallee4/Logic_Loops/README.md

 ## Bank Transaction
 In the bank_transactions.py file I will be updating it to simulate an ATM input/output for the user to deposit and withdraw transactions

+## Interest Update
+In the interest_update.py file I will be updating it to apply interest to multiple customers accounts based on their current balance to grow interest over time